uuSNARKs/uuSNARKs/README.md

-# On the Setup of Universal zk-SNARKs
+# Benchmarking the Setup of Updatable zk-SNARKs

 This code contains an implementation of the setup of 4 universal zk-SNARKs, which can be used for benchmarking and comparing the performance of the different schemes.
 The code is based on the [Arkworks](https://github.com/arkworks-rs) library.